Artificial Intelligence (AI)

 Option 2: (Conditional)

-Assistive AI Use or Partial Generative AI Use (Idea Generation and Research Exploration)
+Assistive AI Use or Partial AI Use (Idea Generation and Research Exploration)

 Students are allowed to use generative AI such as ChatGPT, Dall-E 2, CoPilot) on assignments in this course if instructor permission is obtained in advance.
 Unless given permission to use those tools, each student is expected to complete each assignment without substantive assistance from others, including automated tools.